| Schifferstadt General Information | Schifferstadt Education | Schifferstadt Events |

 Our Annual Membership Meeting.

 Stop by our gift shop this season if you are looking for unique gifts!
-We have lovely gift cards of Schifferstadt by local, distinguished artist, Harry Richardson, and a snowy Schifferstadt scene by his late brother Barry Richardson for sale.
+We have lovely gift cards of Schifferstadt.
 We feature locally made pottery - such as bowls, mugs, tiles, birdhouses, and ornaments that reflect particular features from the house.
 We also have beeswax candles and ornaments - and well as special Scherenschnitte (cut paper) ornaments between glass.
-We also offer McCutcheon products, various books, even quill pens, and "Schifferstadt" reproduction hand-blown glass bottles and sun catchers.
+We offer McCutcheon products, various books, even quill pens, and "Schifferstadt" reproduction hand-blown glass bottles and sun catchers.

 back to top